NIRSpec IFU and MIRI MRS Observations of Cassiopeia A

 See also: NIRSpec MSA Leakage Correction for IFU ObservationsNIRSpec MSA Leakage Subtraction Recommended Strategies

 There are 3 basic flavors of leakage through the MSA: bright spoilers whose radiation is transmitted through closed MSA shutters, leakage through stuck-open MSA shutters, and pile-up of extended dispersed background.
-Cas A does have extended emission that will be incident upon the MSA for almost any orientation as can be seen in Spitzer-IRAC images; however, the NIRSpec observations are at 0.95–1.9 μm, and near-infrared images, such as the [SIII] 0.9531 μm image shown by Hurford & Fesen (1996) and 2MASS broadband images, show this extended emission to be barely visible.
+Cas A does have extended emission that will be incident upon the MSA for almost any orientation as can be seen in Spitzer-IRAC images.
+The NIRSpec observations are at 0.95–1.9 μm, and near-infrared images, such as the [SIII] 0.9531 μm image shown by Hurford & Fesen (1996) and 2MASS broadband images, show this extended emission to be visible in spots.
 For contamination from the bright spoilers, the Aladin Viewer in the Astronomer's Proposal Tool shows at most 6–7 bright (K < 11.5) stars, depending on the orientation.
 This is a small enough number of stars that it is anticipated that their contamination can be removed during cube building.
-Dispersed leakage is the leakage of concern for our Cas A observations.
-For dispersed leakage from Cas A, the signal is expected to be spatially smooth on scales of a few arcseconds, so the recommended leakage calibration exposure strategy is to obtain a "leakcal" observation at the same exposure time as the science observation, but only at one position.
+Dispersed leakage is the leakage of concern for the Cas A observations.
+For dispersed leakage from Cas A, the signal is not expected to be spatially smooth, so the recommended leakage calibration exposure strategy is to obtain a "leakcal" observation at the same exposure time as the science observation, at all 4 dither positions.

 Step 8 - Decide if you should do a target acquisition (TA)